dilyabareeva/quanda/INFO.md

   --max_length 64
 ```

-This command trains the model to generate brief answers like `"Paris"` for prompts like `"The capital of France is:"`.
+This command trains the model to generate brief answers like `"Paris"` for prompts like `"The capital of France is: "`.

 The best-performing model was the one trained on **TREx + OpenWebText**, which achieved **~35% accuracy** on the validation split.
 Correctly answered samples were saved in the [`trex-subset-benchmark`](https://huggingface.co/datasets/quanda-bench-test/trex-subset-benchmark) set.
 These can be used in the benchmark.